 Combine multiple follies to create themed areas or storybook landscapes, such as a fairy tale garden or enchanted forest.

-Use lighting, landscaping, and plantings to enhance the ambiance and atmosphere around follies, creating magical and immersive experiences.
+Lighting, landscaping, and plantings can enhance the ambiance and atmosphere around follies, creating magical and immersive experiences.

 Prices

 The cost of a folly varies depending on factors like size, materials, design complexity, and craftsmanship.
-Basic garden ornaments or sculptures can begin around $50 to $500, while larger or custom-built follies might go from $1,000 to $10,000 or more.
+Basic garden ornaments or sculptures can begin around $50 to $500, while larger or custom-built follies can go from $1,000 to $10,000.

 Garden Arches

-A garden arch is a decorative structure that is typically used to frame a path or entrance in a garden.
-It is made up of an arched structure that is supported by posts or columns that are vertical.
-This gives climbing plants like roses, vines, or jasmine support while also making it a pretty focal point.
+A garden arch is a decorative structure typically used to frame a path or entrance in a garden.
+It consists of an arched structure supported by vertical posts or columns.
+This gives climbing plants like roses, vines, or jasmine support while also making the arch a pretty focal point.

-Garden Arches are often known as arbors, trellises, or pergolas, depending on their design and function.
+Depending on their design and function, Garden Arches are often known as arbors, trellises, or pergolas.

 Types and Examples